sa-mh/QA-DevOps-Proj/README.md

 The VMs are able to access the RDS's with the username 'root' and password 'password'.

 To do:
-Kubernetes
+Kubernetes,
-Jenkins jobs
+Jenkins jobs,
-Pytest
+Pytest,
-Use of the RDS's
+Use of the RDS's.

 Stretch goals:
 Pytest on the second VM
 Terraform creating the kubernetes cluster

 Notes:
-The code bank has some extra code which was to create a private subnet and ec2 from a task which has not been used or implemented at the current time
+The code bank has some extra code which was to create a private subnet and ec2 from a task which has not been used or implemented at the current time.